 Users worried about privacy can easily prevent their mobile network from tracking their location by removing their phone’s physical SIM card.
 However, since eSIMs can’t be removed and are hardwired into the device, eSIM user’s phones will be constantly active on their carrier’s network, and more easily traceable.
 While admittedly this shouldn’t be an issue for most citizens in countries like Australia, elsewhere in the world this could be a big issue, such as for individuals belonging to groups being persecuted by their governments.

 From a security perspective, eSIMs are generally very safe in that they can’t be physically removed and placed in other devices by thieves and they can be programmed to request verification from operators whenever someone tries to change a user profile.
 However, they aren’t completely safe from fraud with hackers often going to great lengths to hack into vulnerable mobile carriers' systems to retrieve user profiles or information.

 Which smartphones have eSIMs?

-The current crop of Apple iPhones, including the iPhone 12, iPhone 11 series and iPhone XS, XR and SE 2, smartphones have eSIMs, as do Samsung’s latest smartphones, including the Samsung Galaxy S20 and Samsung Galaxy S21.
-Some recently reviewed phones that include eSIMs include:
+The current crop of Apple iPhones, including the iPhone 13 series and iPhone SE (3rd Gen) have eSIMs as do Samsung’s latest Galaxy S22 series devices.
+Some phones that include eSIMs include: